mahavedalla/mahavedalla/docs/questions/mara/is-there-an-equivalent-of-the-devil-in-buddhism.md

-# Is there an equivalent of the devil in Buddhism?
+Question: Is there an equivalent of the devil in Buddhism?
 Answer in Brief: -
  Category: Māra
 Sutta References: -